GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

     - We don't need advanced feature for data management that other DBMSs offer.
     - MySQL is fast and easy to use.
     - Free.
-    - Compatible with JDBC.\newline
+    - Compatible with JDBC.

-  * TLS will be used for confidential information communication.
+  * TLS will be used for confidential information communication. \newline

 ### Client-side